MIROC-DOC/model_description/README.md

 for lexical analysis of the source.

 There are two python files: `parse_jp.py` and `psitex.py`.
-The former controls replacement of those specific to MIROC document.
+The former is the main executable, which controls replacement of those specific to MIROC document.
 The latter is a (relatively) general module to parse LaTeX sources, which is originally developed for another objective.

 Although `plastex` may work better for this purpose, the maintainer was not familiar with `plastex` in the beginning of this (psiTeX)